 Option International Baccalaureate (OIB)

 This is a standard French baccalaureate and part of the formal French public education system.
 It can be offered as an option by public or private high schools.

 The OIB gives significant extra exams and hours of study on top of the common baccalaureate programme.
 The students study the culture, history and languages of other countries in more detail than the standard French baccalaureate.

 Students select options based on aspects of the language they have chosen.
 Exams will usually be in the appropriate language and the students will need to have it as their mother tongue or to an advanced level.
 However, remember that the principal teaching language will be French, even if initially another language is also heavily used.

 Some high schools offering the OIB may have a language admission assessment.
 Therefore students with basic French levels may struggle to be admitted.

 There are currently 18 high schools in France offering the international baccalaureate.

-Same as for the International sections, the tuitions may be done in the foreign language but also in French.
+Same as for the International sections, the tuition may be done in a foreign language but also in French.
 It is therefore recommended to contact the international school you are interested in to check the minimum level required in French.

-While common public French school give an automatic right of entry to children if they are within the catchment area and the qualifying age ranges.
+While common public French schools give an automatic right of entry to children if they are within the catchment area and the qualifying age ranges.
 Language limitations do not impact enrolment.